Skip to main content Skip to search Skip to main navigation

 What is the best massage stool for therapists?

-Are saddle stools better than regular stools?
+Are saddle stools better than regular massage stools?